zeruth/OSJR/README.md

 A High-speed Old School Runescape client

 # What's New!
+- Update to OSRS Revision 167

-Well to put it simply... the original OSJR had no paint.
+### Well to put it simply... the original OSJR had no paint.

 ![clickBoxes](https://i.imgur.com/XGGg6zY.jpg)